Oct 22 2024

 IT often begins the user lifecycle management process by adding a new employee or a new student to a school’s identity governance application, such as Okta or Microsoft Entra.

-The application then provides scripts that will help create the account in the system.
+The application then provides scripts that can help establish an account in the system.
 This includes creating an email address and adding all necessary permissions.
-The goal is to make the process seamless by creating those new accounts from day one.
+The goal is to make the process seamless by standing up those new accounts from day one.

 Technology teams should also consider how authentication impacts physical security.

-Often, different systems don't talk to each other, leading to hiccups for users.
-For example, if I didn't tell the person who issues badges that a new account is active, then that new user couldn’t even get into the school building.
+Often, different systems may not 'talk' to each other, leading to hiccups for users.
+For example, if I don't tell the person who issues badges that a new account is active, then that new user wont't be able to get into the school building.
 Having your identity management system chat with connected applications, including badge issuance, makes life so much easier.

 RELATED: Why K–12 schools must modernize their IAM programs.